gDarius10/Countries-Project/README.md

 # Countries-Project

-## Known issues : Countries with multiple timezones only get filtered by the first value
+# Known issues : Countries with multiple timezones only get filtered by the first value

-# Features : A list of all the countries - https://restcountries.com/ with filters, search input, pagination,
+#### Features : A list of all the countries - https://restcountries.com/ with filters, search input, pagination,
-#            real-time clocks displaying current time in the selected country(refreshes every 30 secs)
+####           real-time clocks displaying current time in the selected country(refreshes every 30 secs) and a lot of info:)